alfredosc8/Raspberry-Pi-VLC-Internet-Radio-and-Weather-Station/README.md

 Project run by Franco and Luca
 ---------------------------------------------------------------------------------
-Differently from all available RbPi radio I found so far, this one uses VLC, which, even though it uses more resource, it is a much more powerful player compared to mpc/mpd.
+Differently from all available RbPi radio I found so far, this one uses VLC, which, even though it uses more resources, it is a much more powerful player compared to mpc/mpd.

 For me, I have a 7% CPU usage, after hours of radio streaming, which I find acceptable.

+I used a 3.5" touch screen from Kuman, so, if you go with different dimensions, fid the screen variables in Radio_Weather.py

 To make it run, you'll need:
 1. Install VLC (apt....)